 River Road’s International Value Equity (IVE & IVE-ADR) Strategies seek to invest in high quality companies with improving fundamentals, trading at attractive valuations.
 The stock selection process is complemented by a risk averse approach that employs balanced diversification and a structured sell discipline.

-The IVE Strategy’s investment universe consists of non-U.S. companies trading with minimum market capitalizations of $3 B and average daily liquidity of $5 MM (including both ADR and local market liquidity).
+The IVE Strategy’s investment universe consists of non-U.S. companies trading with minimum market capitalizations of $3 B and average daily liquidity of $5 MM where the company also has an ADR or U.S. traded equivalent.

 The IVE-ADR Strategy’s investment universe consists of non-U.S. companies trading as ADRs, or otherwise traded in the United States, with minimum market capitalizations of $3 B and average daily liquidity of $5 MM (including both ADR and local market liquidity).